Recent updates on legislative actions (as of March 27, 2020):

 - Homeless Assistance Grants : $2.777 billion, $141 million above FY19 (COSCDA’s FY20 request: $3 billion)

-FY2020 funding has yet to be announced for the Housing Trust Fund; the program received $247 million in FY2019.
+The Housing Trust Fund is set to receive $326.4 million this year according to the Federal Housing Finance Agency.
+The program received $247 million in FY2019.
 Available funds are determined by an annual assessment of 4.2 basis points from Fannie Mae and Freddie Mac.

 Within the $3.425 billion dedicated to CDBG, $25 million is reserved for a recovery housing pilot program as a part of the federal response to the opioid crisis.
 The five-year pilot was established in the 2018 SUPPORT Act.
 Twenty-five states and the District of Columbia are eligible to receive funds based on a formula allocation announced by HUD in April 2019.
 The legislation establishes states as funding grantees.